-7 Fairfield was designed by Ware and Van Brunt, architects, and built for building contractor George Martin Gibson ca. 1872, probably for speculative sale, one of two contiguous houses (7-9 Fairfield) built in the same style.
-At about the same time, Ware and Van Brunt also designed six additional houses for George Gibson, 282 Marlborough (contiguous with 7-9 Fairfield but in a different style) and 284-286-288-290-292 Marlborough.
+7 Fairfield was designed by Ware and Van Brunt, architects, and built ca. 1872 for builder and contractor George Martin Gibson, for speculative sale, one of two houses (7-9 Fairfield) built in the same style.
+At about the same time, Ware and Van Brunt also designed six additional houses for George Gibson: 282 Marlborough (contiguous with 7-9 Fairfield but in a different style) and 284-286-288-290-292 Marlborough.
 George Gibson and his wife, Frances Rebecca (Esten) Gibson, lived in the Longwood district of Brookline and then in Medford.

 George Gibson acquired the land for 7-9 Fairfield and 282-292 Marlborough on March 22, 1872, from Edward John Hale, who was associated with John M. Forbes & Co., shipping merchants and investors in railroads, mining, and other enterprises.
 Edward Hale and his wife, Justine Elise (Sewell) Hale, lived at 3 Brimmer.
 Edward Hale assembled the parcel through three purchases in October and December of 1870.
 All of the land was part of one of several parcels originally purchased from the Boston Water Power Company on January 29, 1866, by a real estate investment trust formed by John Templeman Coolidge, Franklin Evans, and Charles Henry Parker.
 The trust had subdivided the property into lots, which it sold to investors and builders, who then frequently resold the lots to others.